The World's Largest Modern & Contemporary Prints & Editions Platform

 Market Reports

 The nature of the strong bluechip art market has opened opportunities, allowing collectors to leverage their art as a form of collateral.
 As art is considered a liquid asset, banks, storage companies, private lenders, and even auction houses have found a fruitful sector in art lending.
-This article illuminates what art financing is, and the opportunities your art collection could offer for future alternative investments.

 Art financing is an increasingly attractive way to release valuable capital from your bluechip art collection.
-Here's the how and why, and the options available when it comes to art lending:
+Here's the how and why, and t he options available when it comes to art lending:

 What is Art Finance?